timdodge54/Epsilon-Point-Control/README.md

 ### Finding control gains for the system

 Now that we have a linearized system we can find the control gains for the system.
 This can be done with either pole placement or LQR.
-For this i used lqr but since there is no cost associated with the system the gains are the same as pole placement.
+For this I used LQR but since there is no cost associated with system states the Q and R matrices are identity matrices.

 $$k = lqr(A,B,Q,R)\, \text{ where } Q = diag([1,1,1,1]), \, R = diag([1,1])$$